Opening Night in the Sloterpark

 Do I have to be nominated to apply to Young?

 Yes, a formal nomination by a music teacher, the conductor of an ensemble, the leader of a school/band/orchestra or community is a required component of the application.
+Your nominator can also be an alumnus from a previous edition of Young.

-Can my nominator also be one of my referees?
+Can my nominator also be my referent?

 My solo is longer than three minutes.
 Is that allowed?

 You may choose a three-minute excerpt from a longer piece or a recording of a performance.
+Don’t forget to add your introduction video.

 My video recordings are not of professional quality.
 Will that hurt my chances of being admitted to Young?